 The Winter Garden Photograph project will mark the 40th anniversary of Camera Lucida in 2020.

-It involves publishing a book of new photographs and text, together with a major exhibition series.
+It comprises two parts.
+The first part involves publishing a book of new contemporary photographs and text.
+The second part involves curating exhibitions of the work.
+Many of the photographs are previously unpublished and/or have not been exhibited.
 There is also an opportunity for the prints to go into a formal collection.

 Almost 200 the world’s best-known contemporary photographers, writers, critics, curators, and art historians have been invited to contribute a photograph and accompanying text that reflects on Barthes’ unpublished snapshot of his mother for the project.